clfkenny/clfkenny.github.io/projects/pokemon_classifier/index.md

 <img id = "pokemon-logo" src="pokemon.png">
 </div>

+Looking back to my childhood, I have very fond memories of Pokemon, whether it be from waiting for new episodes to air or from the many hours I had played the games.
+I noticed, while playing the games, that certain types of Pokemon had better base stats than others.
+For example, I noticed that rock and steel types had especially high defense, fighting and steel types had especially high attack, and dragon types had high values over all base stats.
+I think it would be interesting to see if there's any correlation between base stats and types, and if so, would it be possible to predict a pokemon's type given their base stats?

-Playing pokemon as a kid, I've noticed that certain types would have The goal will be to see if we can classify a pokemon's type based on their base stats.
+*The goal will be to see if we can classify a pokemon's type based on their base stats.*

 ```python
 import requests